 The move is also likely to affect opposition influence in the legislature, they say.

-State of emergency remains in Magwe and Sitgaing Divisions and Chin and Rakhine States
+State of emergency remains in Magway and Sagaing regions and Chin and Rakhine states.

 Reports suggest security forces were deployed in the USDP reshuffle.